genevate/style_guides/business/interviewee.md

 # Interviewee Styles

 * Be prepared:
+    * Your Portfolio:
         * Keep your online portfolio (i.e. Twitter, web site/syndicated feeds, open source work, etc.) and resume up-to-date.
         * Spellcheck everything you write.
         * Avoid buzzwords like the plague.
 Speak/write clearly for everything you describe.
+    * First Contact:
+        * Research the company and personalize your introductory message accordingly.
+        * Register and use the product/service prior to the first interview.
+        * Always respond with a follow-up email after the first interview.
+    * First Interview:
         * Make sure you know the company dress code before appearing in person.
         * Know the date, time, and length of the interview (*double check the details - first impressions are critical*).
         * Know everyone involved in the interview.
 Write down the names/roles and keep them with you the entire time.
 * Be honest.
 You'll earn more respect by stating you don't know the answer and will avoid future questioning of deeper knowledge that can't be supported.
 * Be humble.
 If asked to rate/estimate something, answer with a response lower than you might think.
 It is better to set